Main Street has developed a unique model to change lives and change mindsets. Here is how we are making that happen.

 2. By Inviting Everyone into Our Community

 Main Street provides much more than housing.
 Through our membership program that is open to residents and non-residents, we provide community connection and enrichment through social, educational and wellness events.
 Everyone – regardless of age, stage, ability or socioeconomic status – is invited to join the inclusion movement and be a part of our spectacular and growing community.
 We welcome and offer opportunities to adults of all abilities, family members and professionals.
-See below our timeline of key milestones in the development of our community.
+See below our timeline of key milestones in the development of our community including the expansion of our membership opportunities.

 3. By Changing Mindsets